Nikecow/leap/README.md

 ### Design choices:

 - Use BigDecimal for prices for extra precision, as small differences can add up
+- A flexible IntervalReading parser to accommodate for imperfect readings
+- Use ZonedDateTime for hourly reports to account for timezones
 - Round currencies to 2 decimals in the report
-- Keep all timestamps in UTC, use ZonedDateTime whenever possible
-- A flexible IntervalReading parser to accommodate for imperfect readings